digital-wolf-farm/html-css-style-guide/style/styleguide.md

     * I found indentation equals to 4 spaces as more readable - rule: `"indentation": 4`.
     * Styles are not expanded as JavaScript code, so 80 characters of line lenght is enough and allow to open to stylesheets next to each other on average screen without scrolling - rule: `"max-line-length": 80`.
     * No whitespace at the end of line is allowed - rule: `"no-eol-whitespace": true`.
     * Nesting of rulesets introduced by Sass is nice feature which save a lot of code but in practice it should be avoided as introducing non reusable classes, non modular architecture and long selectors in output CSS files.
 Whole nested rulesets should as well be visible on screen to avoid poor readability.
 It should be used only with pseudo-classes, pseudo-elements and media queries.
 More about nesting in another sections.
-As general rule should be agreed max level of nesting limited to 2 (at-rules e.g. media queries aren't taken into this limit) - rule: `"max-nesting-depth": 2`.
+As general rule should be agreed max level of nesting limited to 2 (see: examples) - rule: `"max-nesting-depth": 2`.

     Example of nesting rulesets:
     ```css